season06/AiOps-Benchmark/README.md

     - Select the EC2 instance you want to associate
     - Then `Associate`

-You can see that the instance has a static IP you created via Elastic IP, rather than a dynamic IP.
+In EC2 instance dashboard, You can see that the instance has a static IP you created via Elastic IP, rather than a dynamic IP.

+## Install Services
+After setting up EC2 instances successfully, please connect to the server remotely and install specific services on each server.

+> How to connect server by SSH?
+> 1. Download the key pair you created when created the EC2 instance
+> 2. Use the `ssh -i {Key_Name}.pem ubuntu@{Server_IP}` to establish a connection
+> - Note: Traffic is allowed through port `22` due to security group rules

-## SetUp Database
+### SetUp Database
 - Install MySQL server
 ```bash
 sudo apt update -y